Sagrada Familia: Visit Guide to Gaudi’s Barcelona Basilica

 You’ll find La Sagrada Familia church at the top of the trendy Eixample district at 42 Calle Marina.

-It is served by the Sagrada Familia metro stop (purple line L2 and blue line L5).
+It is served by the Sagrada Familia stop of the Barcelona metro system stop (purple line L2 and blue line L5).

 The area is served by buses 19, 33, 34, 43, 44, 50, 51, B20, B24, and V19.

 You can also get to there using the Bus Turistic (blue line, Sagrada Familia stop).

 If you’re having trouble getting there make sure you drop me a line in the comments below with your apartment or hostel address and I’ll be sure to help you find the quickest route.